 - Chushul – Tsaga / Chagga La – Loma: A mix of good, bad and ugly, mostly bad.
 You will mostly be traveling on dirt trails until you get closer to Loma.

 - Loma – Hanle: Freshly laid tarmac, easy drive.

 - Loma – Nyoma – Mahe: Tarmac on the road, easy drive.

 - Mahe – Sumdo: Tarmac on the road, easy drive.

 - Sumdo – Namashang La – Karzok: Dirt trail once again for about 75% of the journey.
 You will have to be very carefully following the tracks made by other vehicles, mostly army trucks, to know that you are headed in the right direction.

-- Chushul – Mitpal Tso – Kakasang La – Horla – Yaye Tso – Mahe: A necessarily 4×4 vehicle route with steep ascent, nightmarish roads with big and sharp stones on the trail.
-Hardly anyone travels on this road because of the terrible drive and also of the fact that Army doesnt allow people to go this way.
-If you are traveling here, be read to be all by yourself for the entire journey.
-In case of a breakdown of any kind, you will be all by yourself and in trouble.
+- Chushul – Mitpal Tso – Kakasang La – Horla – Yaye Tso – Mahe: A necessarily 4×4 vehicle route with a steep ascent, nightmarish roads with big and sharp stones on the road.
+Hardly anyone travels on this road because of the terrible drive and also of the fact that Army doesn’t allow people to go this way.
+If you are traveling here, be ready to be all by yourself for the entire journey.
+In case of a breakdown of any kind, you will find yourself in a pickle.

-I hope this information was helpful.
-If you have any further questions, please feel free to ask in the comments section below or at our Community Forum and I will be glad to answer.
-If you have any further updates on the route, please do suggest and I will update it in the main article.
+I hope this information on traveling from Pangong Tso to Tso Moriri was of help.
+If you have any further questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.